Algebraic Theory of Quantum Synchronization and Limit Cycles under Dissipation: Examples

 From previous studies relating to time crystals, \cite{Buca_2019,Booker_2020,Chinzei} it is now well appreciated that in a homogenous magnetic field $B_j=B$ the total spin raising operator $S^+=\sum_j c^\dagger_{j,\uparrow}c_{j,\downarrow}$ is a strong dynamical symmetry with,

 For $\gamma^-_j=\gamma^+_j$ we have

 so we find the map is unital.
 Provided that $S^+$ and its conjugate $S^-$ are the only operator satisfying the conditions of Th.
 2, as is generically the case unless $\gamma^-_j=\gamma^+_j = \gamma_j^z = 0$, we may apply Cor.
 3 and conclude that every site is stably, robustly synchronized with every other site because $S^+$ and $S^-$ have complete permutation invariance.
+We emphasise that the on-site potentials, $\varepsilon_j$, need not be the same in this case.
+This explicitly demonstrates how our theory can be applied non-perturbatively to non-homogeneous systems.

 Metastability can be achieved by, for example, allowing detuning between the on-site magnetic field and considering perturbations from the average value of $B_j$ $\bar{B}:=1/N\sum_j B_j$, i.e. $s_j=B_j-\bar{B}$.
 As per Cor.
 4 the synchronization will be stable to second order, i.e. $\sim \max(s_j^2)$.